 I won't pretend "Delta and the Bannermen" is perfect.
 There's one line of dialogue that's awful ("A poignant reminder that violence always rebounds on itself" -- poor McCoy looks pained having to say it), and one camera shot that's confusing (a sudden cut to a real police box that's meant to set up the era, but proves disorienting).
 Sara Griffiths as Ray, the girl with the unrequited crush on Billy, was a last minute replacement (she's very early in her career), and she's perky-strange; her inflections are so extreme, it's like she worked with a bad vocal coach. ("First you go high, then you go low.")
 The two American agents aren't well-woven into the action till the end, so they feel mostly extraneous, although one is played by the great Stubby Kaye, of Guys and Dolls fame (he introduced "Sit Down, You're Rockin' the Boat" in the original Broadway production), so I'm unlikely to complain.
 And although I like Don Henderson as the leader of the Bannermen, his raw-meat-eating antics seem totally at odds with the tone and tenor of the serial.

 But the rest of cast is splendid, and Belinda Mayne as Delta (she had been considered for Romana 1, and you can see it) is more than that: she's spectacular.
 She has the bearing of a queen, the warmth of a mother, and the stoicism of a soldier.
 And even at age 33, she doesn't seem a mismatch with David Kinder, who plays Billy and seems a good ten years her junior.
 David Kinder has the bronze hair and tanned skin of a '50s teen idol, with James Dean's brand of sensitive masculinity thrown in for good measure.
 Billy starts as a lovesick puppy, the grease monkey with the heart of gold; by the serial's end, he's matured, accepting responsibility for Delta, her child, and the life they'll share together.
-He makes a move that's both reckless and wise, infusing himself with Chimeron DNA and in effect turning himself into (yup: no kidding) a Hybrid. ("I'm not a Chimeron, but if I'm to come with you, then I have to become one," he tells her, again incredibly sensibly.)
+He makes a move that's both reckless and wise, infusing himself with Chimeron DNA. ("I'm not a Chimeron, but if I'm to come with you, then I have to become one," he tells her, again incredibly sensibly.)
 In any sane serial, you'd expect Delta to continue out into the galaxy, on her quest for survival, and Billy and Ray, the childhood friends, to find love.
 But "Delta" is that one wonderful pseudo-historical fluke with its head firmly in the clouds.
 The homespun couple turns out to be the mismatched one; the real love story is between the human mechanic and the alien queen.
 At the end, Delta and Billy, dressed in white, take off in their battle-cruiser for the Brood planet, and everyone -- the Doctor and Mel and Ray, the beekeeper and the American agents -- waves them goodbye, as if they're just typical newlyweds pulling away in their car.
 It's a fairy-tale romance for the space-age set, and it's enchanting.

 In my essay on "The Ark," I noted that a lot of the best Who stories are allegories.
 I won't lay claim to "Delta and the Bannermen" being allegorical, but as to its having a "message": oh, yes -- and I've always been surprised that it doesn't register more with the Who community.
 Because the Whovians -- who are constantly called upon to defend their utter devotion to a show about folks traveling through time and space in a blue box -- understand, better than pretty much any other fanbase, that you don't choose what you love; it chooses you.
 You shouldn't have to make excuses for your passions.
 Things are what they are.
 Things happen as they happen.
 Billy thinks he's found the perfect girlfriend, except it turns out she's an alien queen on the run.
 And that's fine.
 It doesn't change anything.
 Ultimately, we're defined by two things: who we are, and who we love.
 And "Delta and the Bannermen" says, you don't have to apologize for either.

-Up next: "Death to the Daleks".
+Next up: the Third Doctor's "Death to the Daleks".